 d.
 For related information, refer to the International Flight Information Manual link for United States Prohibitions, Restrictions and Notices at: http://www.faa.gov/air_traffic/publications/us_restrictions/ and read the Washington, D.C.
 ADIZ/FRA Warning Signal Notices to Airmen (NOTAMs) prior to filing a flight plan to any airport inside the Washington DC SFRA.

-E. POINTS OF CONTACT.
+E. POINTS OF CONTACT

-1. For questions about diplomatic aircraft clearances, the Department of State point of contact at PM/ISO is Mr. Rodney Bethea:
+1. For questions about diplomatic aircraft clearances, the PM/GPI point of contact at the Department of State is:

 2. For aircraft landing number authorizations at U.S. military airfields:

+a.
 Air Force Aircraft Landing Authorization Numbers (ALAN):

 b.
 Navy Aircraft Landing Authorization Numbers (NALAN):